yajra/laravel-datatables-editor/README.md

 ## ROAD MAP
 - ~~Add artisan command to generate DataTablesEditor stub.~~
-- Fix issue with edit action where unmodified column are being added on the request.
+- ~~Fix issue with edit action where unmodified column are being added on the request.~~ This only happens when the field is [password](http://luik.datatables.net/forums/discussion/34151/how-do-i-prevent-password-field-from-changing-every-time-a-row-is-edited).
+    The solution is to add an empty password on response. `->addColumn('password', ''')`
 - Docs, docs, docs...
+- Create demo site.

 ## Quick Installation
 `composer require yajra/laravel-datatables-editor:^1.0`